What is Powdery Mildew?

 I like to consider roots the central immune system for a plant.
 If they are strong, then they uptake nutrients optimally, helping the plant develop a strong cellular structure resistant to infections of most kinds.
 It also produces more phytochemicals that ward off pests and predators.

 Solution: Healthy compost and supplementing with probiotics and mycorrhiza.

 Again, if the airflow is compromised the plants are stressed by extreme temperature fluctuation.
 A combination of wet leaves that don’t dry and weak plants equals a perfect environment for fungus to thrive.

 Nothing kills fungus like UV light.
-Did you notice how every plant on the most susceptible list is a summer crop, light lover?
-They Need Light.
+Did you notice how every plant on the most susceptible list is a summer, light loving crop?
+They need light.
 And when they don’t get enough, fungal infections happen.
-Many greenhouses block UV, and visible light to different extents.
+Many greenhouses block UV and visible light to different extents.
 The high-quality polycarbonate panels on Growing Domes block most UV and 20 – 35% visible light in order to give you a reliable structure that can withstand extreme weather and harsh sun.
-This UV block will make your Kale, Chard, and lettuce almost sing with joy all summer long.
+This UV block will make your kale, chard, and lettuce almost sing with joy all summer long.
 But your hot crops need a little extra planning.

 Solution: Plant hot crops susceptible to powdery mildew and other fungal infection in full sun spots (usually along southern beds).
 Put your squashes and most prone in front of vents for good airflow as well.
 If growing a lot of these types of plants, don’t use shade cloth but instead rely on good ventilation.